Physician Visa Sponsorship Jobs in Hawaii

 Which companies sponsor visas for physicians in Hawaii?

 The largest sponsors of physician visas in Hawaii include The Queen's Health Systems, Hawaii Pacific Health, Kaiser Permanente Hawaii, and Straub Medical Center.
-Federally Qualified Health Centers (FQHCs) and rural health clinics on the neighbor islands also sponsor physicians, often through the Conrad 30 J-1 waiver program, which is heavily utilized in Hawaii due to the state's federally designated Health Professional Shortage Areas.
+Federally Qualified Health Centers (FQHCs) and rural health clinics on the neighbor islands also sponsor physicians, often through the Conrad 30 J-1 visa waiver program, which is heavily utilized in Hawaii due to the state's federally designated Health Professional Shortage Areas.

 Which visa types are most common for physician roles in Hawaii?

-The J-1 visa with a Conrad 30 waiver and the H-1B are the two most common visa pathways for physicians in Hawaii.
+The J-1 visa with a Conrad 30 waiver and the H-1B visa are the two most common visa pathways for physicians in Hawaii.
 J-1 waiver positions are especially prevalent because Hawaii consistently fills a significant portion of its 30 annual Conrad slots.
 O-1 visas apply to physicians with demonstrated national or international recognition, while EB-1A and NIW green card pathways are options for those pursuing permanent residency.

 How to find physician visa sponsorship jobs in Hawaii?